 On the one hand, you can communicate anything your want via these channels.
 If you’re planning to launch a new product or a discount on existing products, announce the news on social media.

-As for the particular social media, Facebook and Instagram are must-have for commercial purposes.
-People have got used to looking for products and business deals via these networks.
+As for particular social media, Facebook and Instagram are must-haves for commercial purposes.
+People have gotten used to looking for products and business deals via these networks.
 Of course, LinkedIn is another important channel to keep in touch with the public.
 The latter, however, is more important for B2B communication.

 As for other networks, do your homework and check out what other social media can benefit your business.

 If you can’t afford a social media manager, you can learn a lot from this guide to social media for SMBs published by Sprout Social.

 Another useful tip: hiring a writing professional proficient in social media marketing would be bingo for every small business.
 If possible, try to find such a business collaborator.

 - Ensuring sleek visuals

 Content marketing for SMBs should consist of both textual and visual elements.
 We’ve already pointed out the importance of genuine business visuals to entice your target audience and raise their interest in your business.